-CSB 7500 Special Problems in Decision Sciences 3 Credits Prerequisite: Approval of the instructor.
-CSB 7501 Advanced Topics in Supply Management 3 credits rovides in-depth treatment of one or more advanced area of supply management.
-The to Prerequisites : CSB 6364, CSB 6365. opics will vary with CSB 7502 Advanced Topics in Transportation and Logistics Management 3 Credits rovides in-depth treatment of one or more advanced areas of transportation.
-The topics equisites : CSB 6364, CSB 6365. will vary with each CSB 7600 Special Problems in Accounting 3 Credits rer course including discussions of selected issues in Accounting.
+T CSB 7500 Special Problems in Decision Sciences 3 Credits Prerequisite: Approval of the instructor.
+CSB 7501 Advanced Topics in Supply Management 3 credits This course provides in-depth treatment of one or more advanced area of supply management.
+The topics will vary with each offering.
+Prerequisites : CSB 6364, CSB 6365.
+CSB 7502 Advanced Topics in Transportation and Logistics Management 3 Credits This course provides in-depth treatment of one or more advanced areas of transportation.
+The topics will vary with each offering.
+Prerequisites : CSB 6364, CSB 6365.
+CSB 7600 Special Problems in Accounting 3 Credits er course including discussions of selected issues in Accounting.
 Prerequisites : CSB 6 n grades of "C" and approval of the instructor.
-600 and CSB 6610 CSB 8210 Marketing Management 1.7 Credits the student t spective of the marketing manager, texts, readings, actual cases, and marketing-plan devolution of planning and competitive analysis, policies and strategies, destibility in marketing producing an actual marketing plan.
-CSB 8212 Advertising and Promotion Management 1.7 Credits philosophy ar puilding advertising campaigns that in a global setting reflect integration of adverting current industry trends.
-Development and execution of a comprehensive advertising considerable plan of personnel organization, creativity, media, research, budget, and coordination is campaign reflecting CSB 8230 Consumer Behavior 1.7 Credits consumer buying behavior as a decision-making process involving perceptions, attitues; by understanding the buyer's environment, shows how marketing effort may influence CSB 8240 Marketing Research and Information Systems 1.7 Credits iences provide framework for understanding descriptive and analytical marketing re ion to use of statistical techniques and structure and uses of marketing information syste ded.
-CSB 8251 Brand and Product Management 1.7 Credits d screening, launch and post-launch controls, and abandonment. t strategy, concept CSB 8252 Marketing Strategy 1.7 Credits implementati erature studies employed to provide the basis for the understanding of mark on, and control functions.
-Preparation of a marketing plan is required; emphasis is on ariables in marketing.
+600 and CSB 6610 CSB 8210 Marketing Management 1.7 Credits From the perspective of the marketing manager, texts, readings, actual cases, and marketing-plan developments used by the student to approach problems of planning and competitive analysis, policies and strategies, decision-making, and social responsibility in marketing producing an actual marketing plan.
+CSB 8212 Advertising and Promotion Management 1.7 Credits Focuses on building advertising campaigns that in a global setting reflect integration of advertising management philosophy and current industry trends.
+Development and execution of a comprehensive advertising campaign reflecting a comprehensive plan of personnel organization, creativity, media, research, budget, and coordination is required.
+CSB 8230 Consumer Behavior 1.7 Credits Treatment of consumer buying behavior as a decision-making process involving perceptions, attitudes and behavioral characteristics; by understanding the buyer's environment, shows how marketing effort may influence and alter purchase behavior.
+CSB 8240 Marketing Research and Information Systems 1.7 Credits Behavioral sciences provide framework for understanding descriptive and analytical marketing research procedures.
+Basic orientation to use of statistical techniques and structure and uses of marketing information systems by business and industry included.
+CSB 8251 Brand and Product Management 1.7 Credits agement of existing products and development of new ones; considers new product d screening, launch and post-launch controls, and abandonment. strategy, concept CSB 8252 Marketing Strategy 1.7 Credits Case and literature studies employed to provide the basis for the understanding of marketing strategy, its implementation, and control functions.
+Preparation of a marketing plan is required; emphasis is on the application of controllable variables in marketing.
 Prerequisite : CSB 8510.
-CSB 8261 Global Marketing 1.7 Credits process of pla ndpoint of international managers, texts, cases, and research papers used to present anning and executing marketing programs worldwide.
-International trade theories are of thical, and environmental emphases.
-CSB 8262 Sales Strategy 1.7 Credits iting, training, motivating, compensating and evaluating sales personnel; it reflects to ocations, control functions, setting of personal sales targets, and feedback process. arget marketing to
+CSB 8261 Global Marketing 1.7 Credits From the standpoint of international managers, texts, cases, and research papers used to present the international process of planning and executing marketing programs worldwide.
+International trade theories are critically examined.
+Digitization, ethical, and environmental emphases.
+CSB 8262 Sales Strategy 1.7 Credits Covers recruiting, training, motivating, compensating and evaluating sales personnel; it reflects target marketing to territorial allocations, control functions, setting of personal sales targets, and feedback process.

-CSB 8420 Financial Management I 1.7 Credits
+CSB 8420 Financial Management I